T-Pau/Joyride/Documentation/Joyride.md

 For digital inputs, the button or direction is inverted when pressed.
 Analog inputs are displayed as numbers and by positioning a cursor.

+## Loading the Program

+Load the program from the disc image with `LOAD"*",8,1`.
+On C128 and MEGA65, switch to 64 mode before loading.

 ## Supported Devices

 Controller Port: